 I still don’t understand how it’s possible, but all the swimming pools in Australia’s Red Centre were freezing cold!
 The kids went swimming anyway, but we found it too cold and stayed on the side.
 32°C in the shadow and the water too cold to swim – you have to experience it to believe it!

-TIP: Depending on how much you want to see and do in and around Alice Springs, you might want to add an extra day or even two to your itinerary.
+TIP: Depending on how much you want to see and do in and around Alice Springs, you might want to add an extra day to your itinerary.

 Day 2: Alice Springs – MacDonnell Ranges – Glen Helen